d12frosted/elpa-mirror/melpa/slint-mode-readme.txt

-Major mode for the Slint UI language
+LSP-based major mode for the Slint UI language